 Engage teens and young adults by meeting them where they are: online!
 These online engagement strategies will help your program encourage the next generation:

 When disaster strikes, it can feel as though businesses and community organizations alike seem to have only two options: sink or swim.
-But as an unprecedented 2020 offers hindsight, volunteer programs can work to prepare for future challenges.
+But as 2021 offers hindsight, volunteer programs can work to prepare for future challenges.

-To better mitigate disaster or risks, you’ll need to imagine what a sustainable future looks like for your volunteer program.
+To better mitigate disasters or risks, you’ll need to imagine what a sustainable future looks like for your volunteer program.

 Reflect and Evaluate

 Here are some questions to help you anticipate changes to your community’s needs and your program’s adaptations to these changes: